40 Music Production Tips To Start Making Music and $$$ – Updated

 It’s common sense, but a lot of producers overlook that.

-One month they would sell a hundred beats and think that’s how it’s going to be all the time now.
+One month they would sell a hundred beats (learn how to sell them) and think that’s how it’s going to be all the time now.
 Next month they only sell twenty.
 All the money from the last month is spent, and they are broke again.

 Don’t do that.
 Grab a coffee, go see your friends, it’s all good.
 You need quality time with people.
 Just don’t waste it.